Our curriculum is founded on the school aim of ‘Learning, Caring, Succeeding… together’.

 At Little Common we promote a healthy and active lifestyle for all our pupils; Physical Education plays an important part of this ethos.
 Pupils are taught key skills in Dance, Gymnastics, Outdoor Sports and Team Games.
 We have received the School Games Gold mark for the last 3 years.

 Competitive sport is promoted within the context of a supportive learning environment.
 P.E lessons take place both in our school halls and outside on the play areas and field.
 We have our own swimming pool where the children's swimming skills are enhanced during the summer months.
-In addition, our Year 3 pupils attend Bexhill pool to develop their technique in deep water.
+In addition, one year group of our pupils attend Bexhill pool to develop their technique in deep water.

 Arts & Humanities